andrew-kemp-dahlberg/terraform-okta-departments/README.md

 1. **Authentication Errors**: Ensure your OAuth 2.0 credentials are valid and have the required scopes
 2. **Group Already Exists**: Check if a group with the same name already exists in Okta
 3. **Rule Conflicts**: Verify that no conflicting group rules exist for the same user criteria
-4. **Missing Groups**: Ensure all referenced group IDs (mailing, application, push) exist in your Okta organization
+4. **Missing Groups**: Ensure all referenced group names (mailing, application, push) exist in your Okta organization

 ### Debug Commands